shaileshmamgain5/Carousel-Notification/README.md

 #  Usage

 A correct flow to use this library would be :
-1) A notification type that will tell you a carousal has to be shows.
+1) A notification type that will tell you a carousel has to be shows.
 2) Upon recieving this notification download the dadata to be shows. (view service for example)
-3) Once you have the data, you can build a carousal notification and notify it.
+3) Once you have the data, you can build a carousel notification and notify it.
 Of course all this can be started from the notification receiver only.
 But that will make the notification data too bulky to be send over GCM/ FCM.
-4) A reciever to recieve events from carousal notification need to written where the library will send carousal item's information whenever one is clicked.
+4) A reciever to recieve events from carousel notification need to written where the library will send carousal item's information whenever one is clicked.

 Here is the **detailed steps**.
 It is assumed that you have fetched the data that need to be shown:

-**Step 1)** Build Carousal instance.
+**Step 1)** Build Carousel instance.

          Carousal carousal = Carousal.with(this).beginTransaction();